scylladb/scylla-rust-driver/docs/source/load-balancing/load-balancing.md

 Load balancing policies do not influence to which nodes connections are being opened.
-For a node connection blacklist configuration refer to `scylla::transport::host_filter::HostFilter`, which can be set session-wide using `SessionBuilder::host_filter` method.
+For a node connection blacklist configuration refer to `scylla::policies::host_filter::HostFilter`, which can be set session-wide using `SessionBuilder::host_filter` method.

 In this chapter, "target" will refer to a pair `<node, optional shard>`.